 * * * *

-In cognitive psychology, “attribution substitution” is an automatic subconscious process that the mind uses to make speedy decisions needed to function, but that contributes to many cognitive biases, misperceptions and visual illusions.
-It is a heuristic, or mental shortcut, used when someone has to make a make a judgment about a complex, ambiguous situation and substitutes a more easily solved situation.
+In cognitive psychology, attribution substitution is an automatic subconscious process that the mind uses to make speedy decisions needed to function, but that contributes to many cognitive biases, misperceptions and visual illusions.
+It is a heuristic, or mental shortcut, used when someone has to make a judgment about a complex, ambiguous situation and substitutes a more easily solved situation.

 The substitution is done at the automatic subconscious level and the person does not realize he or she is actually answering a related but different question.
 This helps explain why many individuals can be unaware of their own biases and even persist in the bias when they are made aware of them.